Traders Oak

 TradersOak_4159.jpg

-Leaving the lovely Greenwood Cemetery after seeing the Turner Oak, I crossed some train tracks and a part of the West Fork Trinity River heading toward the other famous oak in the area.
+Leaving the lovely Greenwood Cemetery after locating the Turner Oak, I crossed train tracks and a part of the West Fork Trinity River heading toward the other famous oak in the area.

 TradersOak_4127.jpg

-This being only the second tree from the book that I found, it was also before I had discovered the Famous Trees of Texas website, which let me see that all of the trees in the book have been accounted for and which trees are still living.
-At that point I was concerned that I might get to the location and find that the tree was gone.
+Being only the second tree I hunted down directly from the book, it was also before I had discovered the Famous Trees of Texas website, which confirmed that all of the trees have been accounted for, and which trees are still living.

 TradersOak_4121.jpg

-Along with the official marker, there are several City of Fort Worth benches, so I was comforted to know that the tree still has a historical designation, though it looks a bit like an afterthought on the side of the little park.
-Famous Trees of Texas said the park is 3 acres, but (keeping in mind my limited spatial grasp) I wonder if it might today be even smaller?
+Along with the official marker, there are several City of Fort Worth benches.
+I was comforted that it still has its historical designation, though it looks like an afterthought on the side of the park.
+Famous Trees of Texas said the park is 3 acres, but (keeping in mind my limited spatial grasp) I wonder if it might today be smaller?

 TradersOak_4160.jpg

-Seeing an opportunity to serve soldiers at the recently established military fort that the city is named for, as well as the nearby native americans that brought in furs, fruits and pecans, Henry Clay Daggett and Archibald Franklin Leonard opened one of the first trading posts in what became Tarrant County under this oak in 1849.
+Seeing an opportunity to serve soldiers at the recently established military fort the city is named for, as well as native americans that brought in furs, fruits and pecans, Henry Clay Daggett and Archibald Franklin Leonard opened one of the first trading posts under this oak in 1849 in what became Tarrant County.

-Famous Trees of Texas says it was a favorite off-duty spot for the soldiers.
-Legendary Trees, which grows and sells seedlings from famous trees(!), claims that whiskey was occasionally available, which was likely a bigger draw than pecans.
+Reportedly it was a favorite off-duty spot for the soldiers.
+Legendary Trees, which grows and sells seedlings from famous trees(!) claims that whiskey was occasionally available, which was likely a bigger draw than pecans.

 TradersOak_4129-.jpg

-This beautiful live oak, also likely surviving without irrigation, appears quite healthy with thick, low hanging branches that stretch out from the trunk center to nearly touch the ground, much lower than the book photo shows.
+This magnificent live oak, surviving without irrigation, appears quite robust with thick, low hanging branches stretching out to nearly touch the ground, much lower than the old book photo shows.
 The main trunk splits into two large leaders holding numerous smaller branches in a wide spread.
 This gives the tree a distinctive look of growth, age and wisdom.
 There is a large branch scar leaving a bit of a gap in the limbs on what I thought of as the back side, facing away from the playground.

 TradersOak_4135.jpg